Inedo/inedo-docs/Content/proget/feeds/vsix/howto-vsix-consume.md

 pgutil will require some [minor configuration](/docs/proget/api/pgutil#sources) before use.

 ### Option 2: Through the UI
 You can use the ProGet UI to upload packages.
-Navigate to "Feeds" > the `private-vsix` feed and select "Add Package" from the drop-down menu.
+Navigate to "Feeds" > the `private-vsix` feed and select "Add Extension" from the drop-down menu.

 ![Add Package](/resources/docs/proget-vsix-addpackage.png){height="" width="50%"}